Enquil/CodeInstitute-Project-2/README.md

 ### Thanks to AnnaGreaves@CodeInstitute for the function mentioned in Testing
 ### Thanks to AnthonyUgwu@CodeInstitute for a lot of good advice.
-### Thank you to MountianCharlie@github for the README.md structure.
+### Thank you to MountianCharlie@github for the general README.md structure.

 ## Site Expansion
 ---